jackrepos/fulltest/README.md

 npm run deploy
 ```

+### Errors

+If you have this error in vscode `Option 'importsNotUsedAsValues' is deprecated and will stop functioning in TypeScript 5.5`.
+Then you need to change the typescript version that your vscode is using.
+Go to a .ts file in the project, in vscode, at the bottom there is a `{}` just before `typescript`.
+Click it and choose the version for typescript.

 ### Guide to deploy on github pages

 To deploy your Vite app to GitHub Pages, follow these steps: